cost of package deliveries in apartment buildings

 This post covers:

-It depends on the number of packages you receive per day, the number of minutes it takes to process that package, and the hourly rate of the employee managing those packages.
+It depends on the number of packages received per day, the number of minutes each package takes to process, and the hourly rate of the employee managing those packages.

 Every time a package is delivered to your building, your front desk needs to accept it, store it, and then retrieve it when your resident comes to collect it.
 This takes away time from more important tasks such as greeting residents, managing visitors, and maintaining overall building security.

 Let’s use the example from above.
-This 200-unit building receives about 19 packages per day (minus holidays when deliveries aren’t made).
+This 200-unit building receives about 19 packages per day (minus holiday parcels when deliveries aren’t made).
 It takes the front desk approximately two minutes to process each package.
 This includes accepting, storing, and distributing each package.
 The person at the front desk has a salary of $15.00 per hour.
-In this example, this building’s monthly cost of managing package deliveries is $270 and 18 hours of labor.
+In this example, this building’s monthly cost of managing package deliveries is $270, and 18 hours of labor.

 When viewed in absolute terms, it’s not necessarily ‘expensive’.
 But viewed in relative terms, expenses add up.
 Consider all of the other things that a staff member could have done with those 18 hours: delight a resident, verify a visitor, or secure the property.